Logo

 Why Companies Favor Stablecoin Payments

 Price swings hinder commerce.
-Stablecoin-enabled flows (usdt, usdc) are growing because automatic conversion shields revenue from volatility.
+Stablecoin-enabled flows (usdt, usdc) are growing because automatic conversion can shield revenue from volatility.
 For many merchants, stablecoins are the most efficient “best crypto” for payments because pricing stays predictable while settlement can still be fast.
-Bitcoin remains the most broadly recognized option and is often supported by default, but it is typically used alongside stablecoins to balance brand familiarity with pricing stability.
+Bitcoin remains widely recognized and is often supported, but it is typically used alongside stablecoins to balance brand familiarity with pricing stability.

 Checkout Friction: Key Challenges

 User experience is critical.
 Clunky flows cause cart abandonment.
-A streamlined gateway should support qr codes and “Connect Wallet” options, and connect cleanly to erp and back-office systems.
+A streamlined gateway should support qr codes and a “Connect Wallet” style option, while integrating cleanly with your erp and back-office systems so payment confirmation results in accurate order status updates.

 Enterprise Evaluation Checklist

-- Settlement Speed: Can payouts reach your bank at or better?
+• Settlement Speed: Can payouts reach your bank at or better than your expected timeline?

 Benefits of Using a Crypto Payment Platform on Your Website

-Integrating a modern crypto checkout can improve margins and open new markets.
-Some buyers also prefer added privacy versus card payments, and many merchants value faster settlement for certain rails compared with traditional banking cutoffs.
-In practice, crypto acceptance can also reduce exposure to card-based fraud patterns because customers aren’t submitting reusable card credentials at checkout.
+Integrating crypto checkout can open new markets and improve operational flexibility for certain rails.
+Some buyers also prefer added privacy versus card payments, and many merchants value faster settlement for selected assets compared with traditional banking cutoffs.
+In practice, crypto acceptance can also reduce exposure to card-based fraud patterns where customers are not submitting reusable card credentials at checkout.

 Lower Transaction Fees

-Card rails often cost around 2.9% + $0.30, while many crypto processors charge near 1%.
-Over scale, reduced fees materially increase net revenue.
-However, fees vary by provider and can also include network costs, withdrawal charges, or conversion spreads depending on how you settle.
-Pairing with a low-fee exchange for off-ramping further protects margins.
+Card rails often cost around 2.9% + $0.30, while some crypto processors advertise processor fees around 1% or lower.
+Over volume, reduced fees may improve net revenue—but the total cost depends on how you settle (holding crypto, converting, or receiving fiat), and can also include network costs, withdrawal charges, and conversion spreads.
+Pairing with a low-fee conversion approach for off-ramps can help protect margins.

 No Chargebacks

 Blockchain transfers are final.
-Once confirmed, funds are yours, removing chargeback fraud common with cards.
+Once confirmed, funds are yours, removing chargeback fraud patterns that can occur with cards.

 Global Reach

-With crypto, you can accept payments from any connected customer, avoiding cross-border hurdles and traditional banking limits.
-This makes a global-first gateway especially valuable for ecommerce.
+With crypto, you can accept payments from any connected customer, avoiding cross-border hurdles and some traditional banking constraints.
+This can make a global-first gateway valuable for ecommerce.

 Choosing a Crypto Gateway: Final Thoughts

 Adoption is accelerating.
-Through 2026, customers will increasingly expect digital asset payment options.
-Whether you favor an enterprise workhorse like BitPay or a flexible altcoin-friendly platform like NOWPayments, the tooling is mature.
-Building internal know-how will help you manage these new payment flows effectively.
+Through 2026, customers increasingly expect digital asset payment options.
+Whether you prioritize an enterprise-oriented workflow like BitPay or a flexible altcoin-friendly approach like NOWPayments, evaluate the tooling based on invoice handling, confirmations, webhook integrity, and settlement outcomes.
+Building internal know-how will help you manage these payment flows effectively.

 FAQs: Accept Bitcoin Payments Guide